NHSDigital/nia-patient-switching-standard-adaptor/README.md

     ```shell script
     docker-compose up
     ```
    command in the root directory.
+It will create a default postgres database and patient_switching database.
 3. Run migrations by executing
     ```shell script
     ./gradlew update